Churchill Downs (song)

-"Churchill Downs" is a song by American rapper Jack Harlow from his second studio album Come Home the Kids Miss You (2022).
-It features Canadian rapper Drake and was produced by Boi-1da, Audi, BEDRM and Ace G.
+"Churchill Downs" is a song by American rapper Jack Harlow featuring Canadian rapper Drake from the former's second studio album Come Home the Kids Miss You (2022).
+It was produced by Boi-1da, Audi, BEDRM, and Ace G.

 Background

 Producer Ace G stated that the making of the song began with him and his partner Myriam Eydo in the studio, improvising on the synth and the harp respectively.
 Eydo started singing, from which the melody was created.

 The song leaked in May 2022, upon which it received attention for Drake taking subliminal shots at rapper Pusha T. Jack Harlow said in an interview with Hot 97 that both he and Drake were upset about the leak.
 Pusha T responded to the leak on The Breakfast Club, saying, "I even heard that and it sounds old to me.
 Like, the flows sound old.
 And then it's like, even what is considered like, the shots.
 It's like, bro, after what I've done, like 'the middleman' talk and all that type of talk — that's not scathing for me.
 I'm here to like, burn down everything."
 Harlow later revealed on The Breakfast Club that he added more lyrics to his verse after he heard Drake's.

-In June 2022, rapper Lil Yachty revealed to YouTuber DJ Akademiks some details behind how the song was composed.
+In June 2022, fellow American rapper Lil Yachty revealed to YouTuber DJ Akademiks some details behind how the song was composed.
 According to Yachty, Drake told him that he wrote his verse in about 11 minutes, in front of Harlow, while they were on vacation in the Turks and Caicos Islands.